Optimal Allocation with Peer Information: Introduction

 \section{Introduction}

-Consider the problem of a principal allocating a good among several agents without using monetary transfers.
-The principal's payoffs from the allocation depend on the agents' private information, but each agent wants the good for themselves.
-Taking a mechanism design approach, we study how the principal can use \emph{peer information}---information that agents hold about one another---to implement desirable allocations.
-Important examples of the use of peer information in practice include peer review in science funding, community-based targeting of social aid, or the allocation of resources within organizations based on information dispersed among several divisions.\footnote{For field studies on targeting with community information, see e.g. \citet{alatas_targeting_2012}, \citet{alatas2019does} or \citet{hussam2022targeting}.
+This paper studies how peer information can be used to improve efficiency in allocation problems without monetary transfers.
+By peer information, we mean information that agents hold about the merits of allocating to other agents.
+Important examples include peer review in science funding, community-based targeting of social aid, or resource allocation within organizations based on information dispersed across several divisions.\footnote{For field studies on targeting with community information, see e.g. \citet{alatas_targeting_2012}, \citet{alatas2019does} or \citet{hussam2022targeting}.
 The oil and gas company BP has been reported to use a peer review mechanism for capital expenditure authorizations across business units (\citet{goold2005making}).
-Other examples of peer information include group members selecting a leader based on nominations (e.g. \citet{alon2011sum,holzman_impartial_2013}), job promotions being decided based on feedback from colleagues who are also vying for a promotion (\citet{huang2019discovery}), and hiring in the gig economy relying on peer assessments of other applicants (\citet{kotturi2020hirepeer}).
-See the survey by \citet{olckers2022manipulation} for further examples.}
+Other examples include group members selecting a leader based on nominations (e.g. \citet{alon2011sum,holzman_impartial_2013}), job promotions being decided based on feedback from colleagues who are also vying for a promotion (\citet{huang2019discovery}), and hiring in the gig economy relying on peer assessments of other applicants (\citet{kotturi2020hirepeer}).
+See the survey by \citet{olckers2022manipulation} for further examples.} In these settings, monetary transfers play a limited role.
+For example, when allocating funds such as a research grant, the allocation itself is a monetary transfer; additional transfers would simply amount to a different allocation.